vuejs/docs/src/guide/best-practices/performance.md

 // this does:
 shallowArray.value = [...shallowArr.value, newObject]

-// this won't trigger update... shallowArray.value[0].foo = 1
+// this won't trigger updates... shallowArray.value[0].foo = 1
 // this does:
 shallowArray.value = [